jehanzebchaudhry/Error-Estimates-for-Domain-Decomposition/README.md

 ### Research supported by NSF grant # 1720402

-The associated notebook (error_analysis_schwarz_iteration numerically illustrates the a posteriori estimates derived in the work:
+The associated notebook (error_analysis_schwarz_iteration.ipynb) numerically illustrates the a posteriori estimates derived in the work:

 <a id="1"></a>
 Chaudhry, Estep, Tavener.
 A posteriori error analysis for Schwarz overlapping domain decomposition methods.
 BIT Numerical Mathematics (2021)

+The notebook requires Dolfin from the Fenics project (https://fenicsproject.org).
+Make sure you start the notebook from a path which has access to Dolfin.